 I am a 2008 joint degree graduate of Kent State University.
 I earned bachelor's and master's degrees in the fields of Economics, Political Science and Public Administration, as well as a Certificate in Leadership from the College of Business.
 I was awarded several honors: summa cum laude; Phi Beta Kappa; and University Honors with Distinction in Political Science.
 I went on to earn a law degree from Washington University in St. Louis (#18, US News & World Report) where I focused my studies on private law matters and public service.
 My life motto is best summarized by the words of Nelson Mandela.
 He once proclaimed that "[t]here is no passion to be found in settling for a life that is less than the one you are capable of living."
 I am determined to maximize my own potential and I am driven to heighten my level of cultural competency through global travel.
 As you can glean from my academic background I am deeply committed to the acquisition and refinement of knowledge.
 I enjoy helping others gain access to meaningful educational opportunities and excel in them, which is why I have developed a career in higher education administration.
 I currently work with international students and scholars in a law school, but my experience with academic services dates back to my time as an undergraduate writing tutor at Kent State.
 This is were I cultivated the ability to modify my teaching style in accordance with individual learning differences.
 In other words, I do not enter a tutoring or advising session with a one-size-fits-all mentality.
 I put my full energy toward helping students develop a personal writing style that is shaped by best practices and can be applied to a number of works, including personal statements, cover letters and analysis papers.

-Kent State University - BA/MPA, Economics, Political Science, Public Policy
+Undergraduate Degree: Kent State University - Bachelors, Economics, Political Science, Public Policy

-Washington University in St Louis - JD, Law
+Graduate Degree: Washington University in St Louis - Juris Doctor, Law

 What is your teaching philosophy?